Ekleog/rlua-async/README.md

 # rlua-async [![Crates.io](https://img.shields.io/crates/v/rlua-async.svg)](https://crates.io/crates/rlua-async) [![Documentation](https://docs.rs/rlua-async/badge.svg)](https://docs.rs/rlua-async)

-`rlua-async` provides a way for Rust code using `rlua` to seamlessly interface with Lua code, the only condition being that the Lua code must not make use of coroutines, as it is the way the `async` handling is proxied through Lua.
+`rlua-async` provides a way for asynchronous Rust code using `rlua` to seamlessly interface with Lua code, the only condition being that the Lua code must not make use of coroutines, as it is the way the `async` handling is proxied through Lua.

 ## Make `async` builtins available to Lua code